 Building work on Phase 1 of the renovation project started in February 2015, and was completed in the Autumn.
-A photo gallery is being assembled here on the website to show the work in progress.
+A photo gallery has been put together on the website to show the work as it progressed.
 Photos courtesy Pat Draper

 See the Village Hall Upgrade section of the website for details.

 Cambridgeshire County Council has introduced a new interactive reporting system for highway problems which will ensure the person reporting the problem is kept fully up to speed with its repair.

 Report a fault using a web-based mapping system to ensure the exact location is identified and notified to repair teams

 Check online to see if the fault has already been reported

 Let the customer go online to check progress on repair work

 Schools and colleges

 Kingston Community Led Plan